DFAT lead the global stage with world-class online Passport renewal system.

 DFAT’s Digital Transformation in numbers:

-Adoption of eligible applicants rate: The current uptake of the service by members of the public is 40% of all eligible adult renewal applications.
-It was estimated there would be an uptake of 30% by the end of 2017.
+Adoption of eligible applicants rate: As of August 2017, the current uptake of the service by members of the public is 40% of all eligible adult renewal applications.
+It was initially estimated there would be an uptake of 30% by the end of 2017.

-Number of Online Renewals: The total online renewals processed to-date is 100,000, or 270 passports per day.
+Number of Online Renewals: As of August 2017, the total online renewals processed were 100,000, or 270 passports per day.

 Customer Experience improvement: Easier access to Passport Services for Irish citizens who may now make passport applications from any worldwide location at a time of their choosing and using their own computer or mobile devices.
 The new Photo-Me integration means that new passport photos can be captured and appended to your application seamlessly.
 The online portal is built on responsive web technology meaning a frictionless user experience on any mobile device.